 We experience good effects with 50-60mg of CBN.

 If you’re taking a CBD-dominant CBN oil, then 10-20mg CBN and 50-60mg CBD.

-These are not official dosage guidelines, it’s just what we experience when taking CBN oil products.
+These are not official dosage guidelines.
+Cannabinoids have widely differing effects individually.
+These doses are just what we find effective when taking CBN oil products.

 What Are CBN’s Side Effects?

-Because CBN has more potent sedative effects than CBD, you can also expect more sedation-related side effects with CBN, like:
+Because CBN has more potent sedative effects than CBD, you can also expect more side effects with CBN.
+Side effects like: